JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 Network requests and data serialization are the [most popular use cases](https://kotlinlang.org/lp/multiplatform/) for sharing code using Kotlin
 Multiplatform.
 You will implement both in the shared module of the final project.

-The updated app will retrieve data over the internet from the [Launch Library 2](https://lldev.thespacedevs.com/docs) API and display descriptions of the latest space launches.

 > You can find the final state of the project in two branches of our GitHub repository, with different iOS coroutine solutions:
 > * the [`main`](https://github.com/kotlin-hands-on/get-started-with-kmp/tree/main) branch includes a KMP-NativeCoroutines implementation,